All About Vitamin D

 • Adults: Osteomalacia (low bone density, unhealthy bone repair, maintenance due to improper Ca, P absorption).

-• Any age: Crucial for preventing and reducing multiple cancers (including cancers of breast, lung, colon, prostate).
-Also, critical for cardiovascular health, bone fracture & fall, diabetes, stress & fatigue, and other common diseases.
+• At Any age: Crucial for preventing and reducing multiple cancers (including cancers of breast, lung, colon, prostate).
+Also, important for cardiovascular health, bone fracture & fall, diabetes, stress & fatigue, and other common diseases.

 Vitamin-D-and-cardio-risk

-The four key steps that start with sunlight to the final production of Vit D in our body are:
+There are four key steps that start with sunlight to the final production in our body:

-• First, skin exposure to sun (i.e., UVB rays) activates a type of cholesterol, 7-dehydrocholesterol (7-D).
+1. First, exposure to sun (i.e., UVB rays) activates a type of cholesterol, 7-dehydrocholesterol (7-D) in the skin.

-• Third, Vitamin D3 becomes 25-D in liver through hydroxylation and stores in liver (like a camel’s hump storing water).
+3. Next, Vitamin D3 becomes 25-D in liver through hydroxylation and deposits in the liver (like a camel’s hump storing water).

-• Finally, 25-D is releases, as necessary, to kidneys where it becomes an active and potent form (1,25-D3).
+4. Finally, the liver releases 25-D to kidneys where it becomes an active and potent form (1,25-D3).
 This form circulates in the body and maintains the amount of calcium.
 1,25-D3 is the right form of Vitamin D to monitor as multiple cells and tissues have receptors to convert 25-D to 1,25-D3 making it critical in other parts of body.

 Vitamin-D-and-cardio-risk-part2

-Source: Vitamin D Supplementation, Glycemic Control, and Insulin Resistance in Prediabetics: A Meta-Analysis by Mirhosseini et. al. in Journal of the Endocrine Society, Vol 2 (7), 2018, Pages 687–709.
+Source: Vitamin D Supplementation, Glycemic Control, and Insulin Resistance in Prediabetics: A Meta-Analysis by Mirhosseini et. al. in Journal of the Endocrine Society 2, 2018.

 • Fear of skin-cancer